rostislav-nikitin/coasyncpp/README.md

 St13runtime_error : Something went wrong...
 ```

-IIn the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` are the types of errors that can happen via coroutine call.
+In the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` are the types of errors that can happen via coroutine call.

 - In the successful case, the resulting value will be wrapped into the `std::expected` value member
-- If any uncaught exception is thrown (inherited from std::exception or not), then the error member of std::excpected will store the `std::variant<E1, E2, ...>` with `async_error`
+- If any uncaught exception is thrown (inherited from `std::exception` or not), then the error member of `std::expected` will store the `std::variant<E1, E2, ...>` with `async_error`
 - If you want to put some typed error different from the `async_error`, then you need to catch an exception in the coroutine code and return it via std::unexpected.
+In this case the error member of `std::expected` will store the `std::variant<E1, E2, ...>` with an error of any type from the `E1, E2, ...` set;

 So, all uncaught exceptions inside a coroutine are caught in the background and transformed into the `async_error`.
-If you want the coroutine to return the original exeception just catch it and return it via std::unexpected.
+If you want the coroutine to return the original or any custom exeception just catch it and return it via std::unexpected.